2. Articles

 7 ingredients in shichimi

-Although it slightly varies depending on the brand and region, here are generally the common 7 different spices in shichimi:
+Although it slightly varies depending on the brand and region, here are the common 7 different spices in shichimi:

 • Sesame seeds (胡麻), black and/or white